Guide written by:

-Do you have a garden or patio and love wood-smoking meat with fruity flavours like grape vine?
-Go for a charcoal barbecue and add on a lid to create your own smoker (but bear in mind that cleaning up can be a hassle!).
+Have a garden or patio and love wood-smoking meat with fruity flavours like grape vine?
+Go for a charcoal barbecue and add on a lid to create your own smoker – but bear in mind that cleaning up can be a hassle!

 Consider yourself a top chef?
-Do you prefer healthier and more precise cooking methods?
-Choose a gas barbecue but bear in mind that these tend to be pricier and take up more room.
+Do you prefer healthier food and more control over your grills?
+Choose a gas barbecue but bear in mind that these tend to be pricier and they do take up more room.

 No matter how your barbecue is powered, there are a few points to keep in mind:

-- The size of the barbecue’s cooking surface should correspond to the number of people you generally cook for;
+- The size of the cooking surface should correspond to the number of people you tend to cook for;

-A high-quality barbecue will come with a higher price tag.
+- A high-quality barbecue will of course come with a higher price tag.

-Any barbecues can be used to cook up a feast to enjoy with friends.
-But different types do vary in terms of upkeep, prep time and cooking methods.
+Any barbecue can be used to cook up a feast to enjoy with friends.
+But the various models all range in terms of upkeep, prep time and cooking methods.

-Classic and timeless, these rustic-style barbecues offer authentic flavours and tempting aromas.
+A classic and timeless option, these rustic-style barbecues offer authentic flavours and tempting aromas.
 Charcoal barbecues may come on trolleys, rolling wheels or be fixed in place, and are available in a range of sizes.
-Before you start grilling, you will need to fire up and wait for embers to appear – which gives you time to get the drinks in!
+But before you start grilling, you will need to fire up and wait for embers to appear – which gives you time to get the drinks in!

-Gas barbecues are perfect for healthier cooking and are more convenient to use.
-Usually mounted on trolleys, these barbecues feature one or several burners for even and accurate cooking.
+Gas barbecues are perfect for healthy cooking and are more convenient to use.
+Usually mounted on trolleys, these barbecues feature one or several burners for even heat distribution and accurate cooking.
 Gas barbecues also offer a fast heat-up time.
 They are typically fuelled by propane or butane gas, spare canisters of which can easily be stored on the barbecue trolley.
-The body of these barbecues can be filled with lavarocks for better heat distribution.
+The body of these barbecues can be filled with lava rocks for better heat distribution.